Bullet Points (Breaking Bad): Plot

-Mike Ehrmantraut rides in the back of a Los Pollos Hermanos refrigerator truck on a meth delivery run.
-The truck suddenly screeches to a halt as it is forced off the road by a pair of hijackers.
-Mike quickly pulls out his gun and listens as the gunmen pull the driver from the cab and shoot him in the head.
-He then takes cover as the gunmen raise Heckler & Koch MP5K submachine guns and shoot up the trailer.
-After firing two volleys, the gunmen break into the truck, only to be promptly shot dead by Mike.
-Only after he steps out of the truck does Mike find that one bullet has grazed his right ear.
+Mike Ehrmantraut is riding in the cargo compartment of a Los Pollos Hermanos refrigerator truck when it is forced off a rural road by a pair of hijackers.
+Mike listens as the gunmen kill the driver, then takes cover as they shoot up the cargo compartment.
+When the gunmen open the cargo doors, Mike immediately shoots them dead.
+After he steps out of the truck, he finds that a bullet has grazed his right ear.

-Walter and Skyler White prepare an elaborate story about Walter having a gambling addiction and a successful card counting method.
-They hope it will explain how they can pay for Hank Schrader's medical bills and purchase a car wash (that will actually be used to launder Walter's meth profits).
-Walter remains too distracted to put much effort into the charade and is worried about how Walter White Jr. will perceive him.
-During a family dinner at Hank and Marie Schrader's, Skyler and Walter tell everyone the gambling addiction story, but Hank and Walter Jr. turn out to be impressed by it.

-Later, Walter is shocked to learn that Hank is investigating Gale Boetticher's murder.
-Hank says that he believes that Gale was the elusive Heisenberg and expresses regret that he was not able to arrest him.
-When asked by Hank to read about a chemical process written in Gale's lab notes, Walt notices a line from a Walt Whitman poem and a dedication: "W.W.
-My Star, My Perfect Silence."
-When Hank mentions the initials matching Walt's, Walt jokingly admits "you got me," before telling Hank that "W.W." refers to the poet.
-When Walt asks Hank about the investigation, he learns that the only leads are some fingerprints and an eyewitness spotted at the scene.
-Hearing about this evidence, Walt is spooked and worries that the police will connect Jesse Pinkman to the murder.
+During a family dinner at Hank and Marie Schrader's, Walter and Skyler White tell everyone a story about Walter having a successful card counting method to explain how they can pay for Hank Schrader's medical bills and purchase the car wash.
+Under the guise of using the bathroom, Walt enters Hank's bedroom and finds the case file on Gale Boetticher's murder.
+Perusing quickly, he finds photos of Gale's body as well as the photocopy of Gale's notebook.
+Hank later tells Walt he is investigating Gale's murder and believes Gale was Heisenberg.
+When asked by Hank to read from Gale's notebook, Walt notices a line from a Walt Whitman poem and a dedication to "W. W." When Hank mentions the initials matching Walt's, Walt jokingly admits "you got me," before telling Hank that "W. W." refers to the poet.

-Walter goes to Jesse's house and is disgusted by its condition, as it is now being used as a crack house by addicts and vagrants.
-Jesse is adamant nothing can connect him to Gale's murder, but when he is asked if he picked up the shell casing from the gun (which could have his fingerprints on it), it is revealed he did not.
-When he is further questioned about the murder, Jesse starts to panic due to the memory of it and pays two druggies to kick Walter out of the house.
-Walter later laments to Saul Goodman about how the meth business is falling apart because no one is acting professionally, and rejects an offer to go into hiding.
+Walt is disgusted by the condition of Jesse Pinkman's home, which is now being used as a crack house.
+Jesse admits he did not pick up the shell casing when he shot Gale, which could connect him to the shooting.
+Walt later laments to Saul Goodman that the meth business is falling apart because no one is acting professionally, and rejects an offer to go into hiding.